 • Where are they used:

-These are lightweight shoes that have flexible soles.
+that have flexible soles.
 They are ideal for short treks when you don’t have to carry heavy loads on your back.
 You may use them for the following treks:

 - Day/Weekend treks